6 Essential Nutrients for Healthy Skin

 When our gut has a greater amount of bad or unhealthy microbiome, it increases toxins (pathogens) in the body.
 This lack of detoxification can be clearly seen on the skin.

-Probiotics help in balancing out the gut microbiome.
+Probiotics help balance out the gut microbiome.
 This may sound like a minor task but it has unimaginable benefits in the entire human body, especially on skin.

 Fermented foods such as sauerkraut, kimchi, yogurt and apple cider vinegar are great sources of natural probiotics.
 Add a few of them to your diet on a regular basis and you will definitely start seeing results in few days.